FCS 340 - Marriage and Family Relations » Fall 2019 » Chapter 2 Quiz

 Which theory focuses on how the parts of a society work together in ensuring the survival of the whole?

-B. the social exchange perspective
+the social exchange perspective

-C. the conflict perspective
+the structural functional perspective

-D. the structural functional perspective
+the conflict perspective

 Question #5